short communications\(\def\hfill{\hskip 5em}\def\hfil{\hskip 3em}\def\eqno#1{\hfil {#1}}\)

 3. Results and discussion

-The thermal analysis of the mirror within the non-isothermal flow Multiphysics coupling was conducted to simulate fluid flows and solid heat transfer.
+The thermal analysis of the mirror within the non-isothermal flow Multiphysics coupling was conducted to simulate fluid flows and solid heat transfer, performed under a 330 kHz repetition rate to satisfy the experimental station's specifications for the focused beam spot.
 Within the analysis results, a detailed study was performed, focusing on the temperature distribution and the heat flux flow of the mirror assembly, and the variations in temperature in both the water and at the fluid–solid interface, and a description of the beam's focus spot on the sample.
 The above studies will provide a deeper understanding of the thermal field of high-heat-load mirrors within a cooling system.

 3.1.
 Temperature results of the Multiphysics analysis